cube2222/octosql/README.md

 If you wanted to add a new query language to OctoSQL, the only problem you'd have to solve is translating it to this logical plan.

 ### Physical Plan
 The logical plan gets converted into a physical plan.
-This conversion finds any logical errors in the query.
-If this phase is reached, then the input is correct and OctoSQL can execute it.
+This conversion finds any semantic errors in the query.
+If this phase is reached, then the input is correct and OctoSQL will be able execute it.

-This phase also already understands the specifics of the underlying datasources.
+This phase already understands the specifics of the underlying datasources.
 So it's here where the optimizer will iteratively transform the plan, pushing computiation nodes down to the datasources, and deduplicating unnecessary parts.

 The optimizer uses a pattern matching approach, where it has rules for matching parts of the physical plan tree and how those patterns can be restructured into a more efficient version.
 The rules are meant to be as simple as possible and make the smallest possible changes.
 This way, the optimizer just keeps on iterating on the whole tree, until it can't change anything anymore.
 This ensures that the plan reaches a local performance minimum, and the rules should be structured so that this local minimum is equal - or close to - the global minimum.